-While these analytical results were derived for Haar random unitary gates or tensors, large scale numerical results are conveniently obtained using random Clifford unitary gates, and single-qubit measurements restricted to the Pauli group.
-Such Clifford circuits (and the related stabilizer tensor networks [59, 61]) can be efficiently simulated on a classical computer in times polynomial in the system size thanks to the Gottesman-Knill theorem [62- 64], whereas the simulation times of Haar circuits usually scale exponentially with the system size.
-Clifford circuits have proven useful in the study of entanglement and operator dynamics in various contexts, see e.q.
-[65].
-Numerical evidence indicates that the measurement induced transition in Clifford qubit circuits is in a different universality class from the Haar case, but a theoretical description of the Clifford transition has remained elusive.
-Part of the difficulty is that while the structure of the Clifford gates allows for efficient classical simulations, the very same structure makes a general theoretical formulation of averages over Clifford gates more challenging than over featureless Haar gates.
-In this paper, we leverage recent results on the 'commutant' of the Clifford group [66], which generalize the notion of Schur-Weyl duality to the Clifford case, to derive a replica statistical mechanics description of Clifford monitored quantum circuits and stabilizer random tensor networks for qudits with dimension $d = p^M$ where p is a prime number [67].
-The elements of the commutant replace permutations to form the 'spin' degrees of freedom of the resulting statistical mechanics models.
-We show that the Boltzmann weights are invariant under a symmetry group involving orthogonal matrices with entries in the finite number field $\mathbf{F}{p}$ ("Galois field") with p elements.
-This implies that the symmetry group, and all universal properties of entanglement transitions in Clifford circuits and random tensor networks will in general depend on the on-site Hilbert dimension $d = p^M$ of the circuit, but only via the prime p, i.e. they are independent of the power M. This also explains that Clifford circuits and random stabilizer tensor networks (i.e. Clifford random tensor networks) are in different universality classes than their Haar counterparts.
-In particular, in the latter cases the on-site Hilbert space dimension is a short-distance feature that does not affect their symmetry [25] and thus not the universality class (as long as d is finite), in contrast to the Clifford cases.
-Our approach also allows us to derive mappings onto classical percolation in the limit of large on-site Hilbert space dimension d.
-Our predictions are supported by exact numerical simulations of large monitored Clifford circuits for d = p up to p = 997, and for $d = p^M$ at a few small values of M. Our approach also explains some recent numerical results on Clifford random tensor networks [59].
+While these analytical results were derived for Haar random unitary gates or tensors, large-scale numerical results are conveniently obtained using random Clifford unitary gates, and single-qubit measurements restricted to the Pauli group.
+Such Clifford circuits (and the related stabilizer tensor networks [58,60]) can be efficiently simulated on a classical computer in times polynomial in the system size thanks to the Gottesman-Knill theorem [61-63], whereas the simulation times of Haar circuits usually scale exponentially with the system size.
+Clifford circuits have proven useful in the study of entanglement and operator dynamics in various contexts, over Clifford gates more challenging than over featureless Haar gates.
+In this paper, we leverage recent results on the "commutant" of the Clifford group [65], which generalize the notion of Schur-Weyl duality to the Clifford case, to derive a replica statistical mechanics description of Clifford monitored quantum circuits and stabilizer random tensor networks for qudits with dimension $d = p^M$, where p is a prime number [66].
+The elements of the commutant replace permutations to form the spin degrees of freedom of the resulting statistical mechanics models.
+We show that the Boltzmann weights are invariant under a symmetry group involving orthogonal matrices with entries in the finite number field \mathbf{F}p ("Galois field") with p elements.
+This implies that the symmetry group and all universal properties of entanglement transitions in Clifford circuits and random tensor networks will in general depend on the on-site Hilbert dimension $d = p^M$ of the circuit, but only via the prime p, i.e., they are independent of the power M. This also explains that Clifford circuits and random stabilizer tensor networks (i.e., Clifford random tensor networks) are in different universality classes than their Haar counterparts.
+In particular, in the latter cases the on-site Hilbert-space dimension is a short-distance feature that does not affect their symmetry [25] and thus not the universality class (as long as d is finite), in contrast with the Clifford cases.
+Our approach also allows us to derive mappings onto classical percolation in the limit of large on-site Hilbert-space dimension d.
+Our predictions are supported by exact numerical simulations of large monitored Clifford circuits for d = p up to p = 997, and for $d = p^M$ at a few small values of M, which also show that projective and forced measurement schemes yield the same critical exponents for Clifford circuits.
+Our approach also explains some recent numerical results on Clifford random tensor networks [58].
+Finally, we provide clear evidence that the purity of the reduced density matrix of a finite interval exhibits multifractal scaling at the transition, by numerically investigating the statistical fluctuations of the entanglement entropy about its mean.
+This implies different scaling exponents for the averaged and the typical purity (the latter being equal to the prefactor of the logarithm of system size in the entanglement entropy) and is reflected in a continuous spectrum of critical exponents associated with purity scaling.